melvic-ybanez/zhi/README.md

 # zhi
-A typescript version of the Chi project
+The typescript version of the [Chi](https://github.com/melvic-ybanez/chi) project